Eight Steps to Enrollment

 • Case managers must enter member PARs into the FMS portal.
 A PAR has information about your authorized services, service hours, and certification period for CDASS.

-• Once the PAR is received by your FMS, it will send you a confirmation of your CDASS start date and attendants’ “good to go” dates.
+• Once the PAR is received by your FMS, they will send you a confirmation of your CDASS start date and attendants’ “good to go” dates.

 8. Services begin